spotlightpa/poor-richard/content/news/2023-01-03-SPLNEWSPEAK.md

 published = 2023-01-03T14:35:00-05:00
 slug = "pa-midterm-election-2022-house-majority-democrats-speaker-election"
 suppress-date = false
-title = "Pennsylvania House picks Democratic lawmaker as new speaker with small but crucial GOP support" title-tag = "PA House picks Democrat as new speaker" topics = ["The Capitol"]
+title = "Democrats and a handful of Republicans picked the Pennsylvania House’s new speaker" title-tag = "PA House picks Democrat as new speaker" topics = ["The Capitol"]
 +++